Reconstructing Rational Functions on Finite Abelian Groups with Higher Autocorrelations: Introduction

-Our main result is that the dimension of the grid $G$ determines the number of required autocorrelations.
+By leveraging the action of the Galois group of field automorphisms of an extension of $\bbq$ by an $\exp(G)$'th root of unity, we can prove our main result saying that the rank of the group determines the number of required autocorrelations.

-\\ {\bf{Main Theorem.}} {\em{ Let $G$ be a finite, $r$-dimensional grid with $|G|$ many points, and let $f$ be a rational-valued function on $G$.
+\\ {\bf{Main Theorem.}} {\em{ Let $G$ be a finite Abelian group with rank $r$ (ie. an $r$-dimensional rectangular grid with periodic boundary conditions), and let $f$ be a rational-valued function on $G$.
 If $|G|$ is odd, then $f$ can be reconstructed from its autocorrelations, up to order $2r+2$.
 If $|G|$ is even, then it can be reconstructed with autocorrelations up to order $3r+3$. }}

-We show that our bound is sharp in the sense that for any integer $r>0$ there exists rational-valued functions $f$ and $g$ on an $r$-dimensional grid of a certain size with the same autocorrelations up to order $3r+2$, but which are not translations of each other (see Example \ref{ex:kahuna}).
+We show that our bound is sharp in the sense that for any integer $r>0$ there exists rational-valued functions $f$ and $g$ on a finite Abelian group of rank $r$ of a certain size with the same autocorrelations up to order $3r+2$, but which are not translations of each other (see Example \ref{ex:kahuna}).
 In particular, the theorem suggests that in some situations HLAC of an image up to order $9$ can still contain interesting data not seen by HLAC of order $8$ (with the caveat of potential discrepancies about how the boundaries of images are handled).

 The proof of our Main Theorem is constructive: we use the data of the autocorrelations up to order $2r+2$ or $3r+3$ to explicitly reconstruct the function, up to a translation.
-Therefore we not only generalize Gr\"{u}nbaum's result in the cyclic setting, but we also fill an important gap in the literature on how to reconstruct a rational-valued function from its autocorrelation data.
+Therefore we not only generalize Gr\"{u}nbaum and Moore's result in the cyclic setting, but we also fill an important gap in the literature on how to reconstruct a rational-valued function from its autocorrelation data.

+The primary application of our Main Theorem and the associated constructive algorithm is to non-generic signal reconstruction.
+There are many well-known results showing that for ``generic" signals, ie. those excluding a set of exceptional poorly behaved signals, reconstruction can be done using autocorrelation up to order $3$ \cite{bandeira,edidin}.
+In contrast, our theorem can be applied to ``worst-case" signals, where the discrete data to be reconstructed is highly structured.
+Examples include binary images, integer-valued occupancy patterns, periodic codewords, and finite libraries of gridded templates.
+Such signals often possess symmetries, repeated motifs, or sparse Fourier support, like the images of the two-dimensional examples in Figure \ref{fig:Z30Z_squared_f_and_g}.
+This figure, depicting a special case of Example \ref{ex:kahuna}, describes two functions which are not translations of one-another, but whose autocorrelations agree up to order $8$.
+Sparse Fourier support in particular is a problem in multi-reference realignment, where bispectrum reconstruction algorithms commonly assume the Fourier coefficients are bounded away from zero \cite{perry}.